onomyprotocol/ochain/docs/migration/cosmoshub-3.md

     go: go version go1.15 darwin/amd64
    ```

-1. Stop your Gaia v2.0.15 instance.
+1. Stop your Ochain v2.0.15 instance.

 1. After the chain has halted, make a backup of your `.ochain` directory